Dallon Weekes: Panic! at the Disco (2009–2017)

 After the departure of Ryan Ross and Jon Walker in 2009, Weekes and Ian Crawford were hired to replace Ross and Walker for Panic! at the Disco on a temporary, touring basis for their second studio album Pretty.
 Odd.
 (2008).
 Weekes' 'touring only' status changed in mid-2010, while on tour with the band in China.
 It was then that he was asked by Brendon Urie and Spencer Smith to join them indefinitely.
 However, his permanent status within the band remained publicly unknown until Weekes confirmed in mid-2012 via Twitter his involvement with the band as a full-time member.

 During his tenure as an official member of Panic! at the Disco, Weekes was responsible for the conceptualization of the cover art for the band's third studio album, Vices & Virtues (2011), and was also featured on the album cover, masked and standing in the background behind Smith and Urie.
-He was credited with writing all but two songs on the band's fourth studio album, Too Weird To Live, Too Rare To Die!
+He was credited with writing all but three songs on the band's fourth studio album, Too Weird To Live, Too Rare To Die!
 (2013).
 Weekes was also nominated for Best Bassist at the 2015 Alternative Press Music Awards.
 During the promotion of the band's fifth studio album Death of a Bachelor, it was rumored that Weekes' status has changed to that of a touring member once again.
 In October 2015, Weekes confirmed his departure from the official line-up of the band via Twitter, stating that he was "not contributing creatively anymore".
-Dallon announced he was leaving Panic! at the Disco on December 27, 2017.
+Weekes elaborated on the situation in a September 2020 interview: "I did one record with Panic! and after that they started hiring hit-makers to create their records, so they didn't really need me anymore."
+After finishing up the tour for Death of a Bachelor, Weekes announced he was leaving Panic! at the Disco on December 27, 2017.
 He made this announcement via Instagram.